Joshua1x/nfCovid/README.md

 Purpose

-nfCovid is the collection of scripts in bash, py and R, and different workflows, used at the Utah Public Health Laboratory (UPHL) for SARS-CoV-2 data analysis after the Illumina dragen COVID pipeline finished the analysis phase detecting the copy_complete.txt file.
+nfCovid is the collection of scripts in bash, py and R, and different workflows, used at the Utah Public Health Laboratory (UPHL) for SARS-CoV-2 data analysis after the Illumina dragen COVID pipeline finished the analysis phase.

+##### Run automatic
+      There is an screen in LWS/testing detecting the covised_complete_nf.txt file as an indicator for the illumina pipeline analysis phase completation.

+#### Run mannualy
+     nextflow run nfCovid.nf --paramito 'runname'
+     i.e. nextflow run nfCovid.nf --paramito 'UT-VH00770-231221'

+## Scripts/wfs description

 parFastas.R